 Choose a breeder who can provide you with health certifications from the OFA (the Orthopedic Foundation for Animals) proving that both parents had hip radiographs (X-rays) with positive results as well as a clearance from the Canine Eye Registry Foundation and an OFA cardiac clearance.

 Moreover, the right breeder should not hesitate to give you details about the parentage, temperament and behavioral habits of the dog you have chosen.

-The breeder must not be in it for the money, but in fact genuinely care for the dog, as that way, he or she would have done good training of the dog and invested time in socializing it.
+The breeder must not be in it for the money, but in fact, genuinely care for the dog, that way, he or she would have done good training of the dog and invested time in socializing it.